Gurobi/gurobi-optimods/docs/source/mods/opf.rst

     :hide:

     ...
-    Optimize a model with 14 rows, 72 columns, and 72 nonzeros ...
-    Optimal objective
+    Constructed ACOPF model with 134 variables and 218 constraints.
+    ...
+    Model Status: optimal.
     ...

 The model is solved as an LP/MIP/QP by Gurobi.